cheerful/freckle-apidocs/content/timers.md

 : *Optional* **string**
 : The description that will be used when the timer is logged.
 Any tags or hashtags will be automatically parsed.

-### A note about starting a timer when another time is already running
+### Notes

-When a timer is started, the currently running timer is paused.
+* When a timer is started, the currently running timer (if any) is paused.

-### A note about the changing the entry date for a timer that has been started

-The entry date for a timer that has already been started cannot be changed with the "start" action, even if it is paused or stopped.
-You can change the entry date for the timer when the timer is logged.
+* Once a timer has been started, its entry date cannot be changed with the "start" action, even if it is paused or stopped.
+However, you can change the entry date for the timer when the timer is logged.

 ## Pause a project's timer